North American Black Bears Photo Workshop

 - Lots of iPhone photos of you photographing the bears!

-- Mid-day visit the North American Bear Center and the International Wolf Center in Ely, Minnesota
+- Inclement weather options to visit the North American Bear Center and the International Wolf Center in Ely, Minnesota

 - After the workshop: